sphillips-1/devops101/readme.md

 # Step 1: Git
+Learn Git with this repo: https://github.com/aspnetboilerplate/questions-answers

+You'll be using this repo for the duration of the project.
+It's a sample project that we can deploy the Azure Cloud.

-Learn Git with this repo: https://github.com/aspnetboilerplate/questions-answers Fork the repo into your personal GitHub account
+Fork the repo into your personal GitHub account
 Clone and create a few new folders and files:
 - Folder: AzurePipelines